bbauska/Coursera-Bootstrap/readme.md

 Going down to the JavaScript code at the bottom of index.html page.

 Here, we had this script that we had included earlier in order to activate the two buttons there.
-I\'m going to edit this code to make use of that single button that we have there.
+I&apos;m going to edit this code to make use of that single button that we have there.

-Coming down here, I\'m going to remove this second part because we only have one single button now here, which is the carouselButton, and whenever that is clicked, you need to do something in response to doing that.
+Coming down here, I&apos;m going to remove this second part because we only have one single button now here, which is the carouselButton, and whenever that is clicked, you need to do something in response to doing that.